julsemaan/ssh-telnet-launcher/README.md

 ## How to install ##
   - Extract the content of the archive using 'tar -xzf ssh-telnet-launcher-xxx.tar.gz'
-  - Go into the extracted directory : 'cd ssh-telnet-launcher-xxx'l
+  - Go into the extracted directory : 'cd ssh-telnet-launcher-xxx'
   - Execute the install script : 'sudo ./install.sh --install' or 'sudo sh install.sh --install' contained in the directory
   - It will install this program in /usr/local/lib/sshtelnetlauncher/